Bayesianphoenix/CV/README.md

 ## Prfessional Experience

 **Consultant in digital forensic** @ [EY](https://www.ey.com) _(May 2018 - Present)_ <br>
-- Implementation of a model for the calculation of the Impairment with Provision Matrix, and related archive management.
+- Implementation of a model for the calculation of the Impairment with Provision Matrix, and related archive management. <br>
-- Cross tecnology automation of Industrial cost calculation of a leading steel company.
+- Cross tecnology automation of Industrial cost calculation of a leading steel company. <br>
-- Implementation of numerous KRI in a leading gaming company.
+- Implementation of numerous KRI in a leading gaming company. <br>
-- Developed an internal, small scale application project for the management of Data Capture activities, with in-app dashboarding
+- Developed an internal, small scale application project for the management of Data Capture activities, with in-app dashboarding. <br>
-- KRI creation and aggregation in dashboards for fraud monitoring, risk assessment and vendor rating.
+- KRI creation and aggregation in dashboards for fraud monitoring, risk assessment and vendor rating. <br>
 - Clustering and sampling for risk assessment.
 <br><br>